Potential Defenses That Can Be Used to Defend Someone Accused of a Cybercrime

-The biggest factor in determining the guideline sentence in a cybercrime case is the amount of losses intended to be caused by the defendant.
+The biggest factor in determining the guideline sentence in a cybercrime case is the amount of total losses intended to be caused by the defendant.
 Did the defendant cause losses totaling hundreds of thousands of dollars, or did they cause loss amounts amounting to a few hundred million dollars?
 I had a case where the loss amounts were $300 million.

 Another important factor is the role of the defendant in the criminal scheme.
 Was the Defendant leader, a supervisor, manager, or a low-level associate.
 Other factors guidelines consider are how many victims were there, the criminal record of the defendant, and whether the means to commit cybercrime are considered sophisticated, which almost always they are.
 Prosecutor and defense counsel will all argue for or against those factors, and the Judge will make the final determination and then sentence the defendant accordingly.